The Cub Scout National Summertime Pack Award recognizes packs that are active during summer. Scouts can also earn den & individual awards.

 Check out these 75 pack activities for the Summertime Pack Award.

-Packs are awarded a certificate and a ribbon for their den flags.
+Packs are awarded the National Summertime Pack Award and a ribbon for their pack flag.

 UPDATE: On the Cub Scout Ideas Facebook page, some folks mentioned that they were told they must have 50% attendance at all of the events in order to earn the pack award.
 I decided to check with Mike Lo Vecchio who is a Program/Advancement Specialist with the Boy Scouts of America.
 Here is a screenshot of his response to me.